 I'm a vegetable person (by Brian Wansink's taxonomy)--I prefer strong flavors and am pretty adventurous in the kitchen and in terms of palate.

 more importantly: I'm a big fan of Saarinen (both), Alvar Aalto, Dieter Rams, Charles and Ray Eames and Naoto Fukasawa, in terms of design.
-At some point I'm going to have to dive in to the Buckminster Fuller archive, and go back to the Disney Family Museum in the Presidio (super cool!)
+At some point I'm going to have to dive in to the Buckminster Fuller archive at Stanford, and go back to the Disney Family Museum in the Presidio (super cool!)

 My bicycle helmet.
 It's saved my life twice.
 I'm amazed how much energy that foam can absorb.